 - In the armpit (transaxillary) which Dr. Trussler uses an endoscope to help position the breast implant (endoscopic breast augmentation),

 The breast pocket is created through this incision, most commonly under the muscle, or over the muscle.
-At this point temporary breast implants are placed and the size and position of the breast implant is confirmed with the patient in the sitting position prior to choosing the final breast implant.
+At this point, temporary breast implants are placed and the size and position of the breast implant are confirmed with the patient in the sitting position prior to choosing the final breast implant.

 - Mini-Abdominoplasty is appropriate for the woman with excess skin below the belly button only.
 The abdominal muscles are typically tightened with this procedure without the need for moving the belly button.
 The incision for this procedure is typically longer than a C-section scar.

-- Full Abdominoplasty is designed to recontour the entire abdomen and can tighten skin above and below the belly button.
+- Full Abdominoplasty can help recontour the entire abdomen and can tighten skin above and below the belly button.
 The abdominal muscle is typically tightened and the belly button is repositioned.
 The incision is kept in a very low position though typically extends to the hips.

-- Extended Abdominoplasty is designed for the patient with excess, lax skin in the abdomen and outer hip region.
-The incision is commonly made circumferentially in the lower waistline to lift and contour the buttocks, hips and abdomen.
+- Extended Abdominoplasty is intended for the patient with excess, lax skin in the abdomen and outer hip region.
+The incision is commonly made circumferentially in the lower waistline to lift and contour the buttocks, hips, and abdomen.

 - Dr. Trussler does make it easy to recover after a mommy makeover by limiting the amount of care need on the incisions and surgical areas for the first week.